ffevotte/slurm.el/README.md

 - `slurm-squeue-format`: the list of fields to display in the jobs list.

+- `slurm-sacct-format`: the list of fields to display in the accounting information.

 All these variables can be customized via `M-x customize-group RET slurm RET`.